kruesemann/labyrinth/IDEAS.md

     * enemies take luminosity from the player
     * if the luminosity reaches zero the player dies
     * star fragments and beacons replenish luminosity to a maximum value
-    * special items can increase maximum luminosity
+    * special events or places can increase maximum luminosity
     * what happens when maximum luminosity is reached? can the player still collect star fragments?
     * it has to be very clear to the player when maximum luminosity is reached